legendcodermartino1245/ldac-optimization-guide/README.md

 154. Enable adaptive sampling notification
 155. Disable adaptive sampling and only enable when you really need it

-#### Google Play Services Interference Timing
-You do **not** need to disable Nearby Devices or revoke Find My Device permissions immediately.
- During initial setup (SBC handshake, profile injection, LDAC training), Google’s override services do not interfere — as long as Developer Options are cleared and Music Center is inactive.
-Only after the LDAC 990 profile is confirmed and stored in firmware should you disable:
-- Nearby Devices for com.google.android.gms (via ADB or system settings)
-- Assistant and Find My Device background access (optional) This keeps device tracking and Assistant functional during initial setup.

 # macOS and iPhone – LDAC Status
 **macOS** and **iOS**, and there is no known workaround due to Apple’s closed ecosystem.